-One of the most influential minds of the late nineteenth century, William James, divided people into two categories, “the sick souls” and “the healthy minded” .
-He identified life as a constant psychological challenge that we, all people, must decide how to process.
-James is quoted by saying, “What inhibits the will is the tendency to question everything.”
-He defined the sick souls as having manic depressive tendencies, being overcome by emotion and accepting a life engulfed by constant analysis.
-He regarded the healthy minded, on the other hand, as having the capability to chose to ignore disasters and accept situations as they are, moving on quicker.
-As James explains that anyone can become healthy minded, a master of themselves, through the discipline of mediation.
+One of the most influential minds of the late nineteenth century, William James, divided people into two categories: “the sick souls” and “the healthy minded”.
+He identified life as a constant psychological challenge, saying, “What inhibits the will is the tendency to question everything.”
+He defined the sick souls as being overcome by emotion and accepting a life engulfed by constant analysis.
+He regarded the healthy minded as having the capability to chose to ignore disasters and accept situations as they are, allowing the mind to solve problems more quickly.

 “The faculty of voluntarily bringing back a wandering attention, over and over again, is the very root of judgment, character, and will.
 No one is compos sui [master of himself] if he have it not.
 An education which should improve this faculty would be the education par excellence.
 But it is easier to define this ideal than to give practical directions for bringing it about.”

 One of the easiest ways to gain control of your mind, harness the power of your full intellect, be able to access all of your wit, become the master of yourself, is through meditation.